GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-add-images-of-your-state-issued-id._en.md

 alert: <strong>If you do not have a valid drivers' license or state ID card, you cannot use Login.gov for identity verification.</strong> Please contact the partner agency’s help center to find out what you can do instead."
 ---
-# How to add images of your driver’s license or state ID card

 {% include alert.html content=page.alert type='error' role='alert' %}

 <span class="usa-tag usa-tag--informative">Recommended</span>